medic/cht-docs/content/en/apps/reference/forms/collect.md

    ...
 ```

 Note that `FORM_CODE` should be replaced with the form code as defined in the JSON forms version of the form.
 If the form code is `ABCD` the prefix value would be `J1!ABCD!`, resulting in `prefix="J1!ABCD!"`.
-In case you are curious, the `J1` lets the Medic Mobile server know that version 1 of the JavaRosa parser should be used on the incoming SMS.
+In case you are curious, the `J1` lets the CHT server know that version 1 of the JavaRosa parser should be used on the incoming SMS.